BenjaminW3/unilang/README.txt

 During design of the language one essential rule was that whitespace should never have any semantic.
 This means that there can not be types with multiple words like "unsigned long long" in c++.
-Separation of identifiers and other things must be done with seperation characters like ':',';',',','|' etc...
+Separation of identifiers and other things must be done with seperation characters like ':',';',',','|'.
 There are also no short forms of if, for, etc. due to this rule. the {} have to be given explicitly.

-The main module needs a function with the signature "<() -> ( int() )> entrypoint" This means it has to have a single integer errorcode return value.
+The main module needs a function with the signature "entrypoint : () -> ( int() ) "
+This means it has to have a single integer errorcode return value.

 Every variable is const by default.